Beyond the Break

-Beyond the Break is an American drama series about four women who join a competitive surfing circuit.
+Beyond the Break is an American drama television series about four women who join a competitive surfing circuit.
 It is set in Hawaii.
 The show was created by Michael D. Jacobs, David Brookwell and Sean McNamara.
 It aired on Noggin's teen programming block, The N. The series premiered on June 2, 2006, and aired its final episode on June 25, 2009.

 Synopsis

 The series focuses on four women in the sport of professional surfing.
 Birdie Scott (Tiffany Hines), Lacey Farmer (Natalie Ramsey), Dawn Preston (Suzie Pollard), and Kai Kealoha (Sonya Balmores) must overcome their differences in order to capture surf stardom.
 David Chokachi, Baywatch star, also stars as the girls' surfing instructor.
 Bailey Reese (Ross Thomas) and his sidekick Shoe (Jason Tam) round out the cast as two male surfers who have their eyes on Birdie and Dawn.
 Michael Copon has a recurring role as both Kai and Lacey's love interest.